oat-sa/extension-tao-encryption/README.md

 > On Client Tao instance.
 You have to copy the public key.

 _Note_:
 > On Server Tao instance.
-You need both kesy
+You need both keys

 - ### Setup encryption on tao client instance